CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Observational Study

 While we found \tool{} provided participants with an engaging and enjoyable learning experience and helped them to more easily learn about CNNs, we also noticed some potential improvements to our current system design from this study.

 \textbf{Beginners need more guidance.} We found that participants with less knowledge of CNNs needed more instructions to begin using \tool{}.
-Some participants reported that the visual representation of the CNN and animation initially were not easy to understand, but the tutorial article and text annotation in the visualization greatly helped them to interpret the visualization.
+Some participants reported that the visual representation of the CNN and animation initially were not easy to understand, but the tutorial article and text annotations greatly helped them to interpret the visualizations.
 B8 skimmed through the tutorial article before interacting with the main visualization.
 She said, \quotes{After going through the article, I think I will be able to use the tool better [...]
 I think the article is good, for beginner users especially.} B2 appreciated the ability to jump to a certain section in the article by clicking the layer name in the visualization, and he suggested us to \quotes{include a step-by-step tutorial for first time users [...]
 There was too much information, and I didn't know where to click at the beginning}.
-Therefore, we believe adding more text annotation and having a step-by-step tutorial mode could help users who are less familiar with CNNs to better understand the relationship between CNN operations and their visual representations.
+Therefore, we believe adding more text annotation and having a step-by-step tutorial mode could help beginners better understand the relations between CNN operations and their visual representations.

 \textbf{Limited explanation of \textit{why} CNN works.} Some participants, especially those less experienced with CNNs, were interested in learning \textit{why} the CNN architecture works in addition to learning \textit{how} a CNN model makes predictions.
 For example, B7 asked \quotes{Why do we need ReLU?} when he was learning the formula of the ReLU function.
 B5 understood what a Max Pooling layer's operation does but was unclear why it contributes to CNN's performance: \quotes{It is counter-intuitive that Max Pooling reduces the [representation] size but makes the model better.} Similarly, B6 commented on the Max Pooling layer: \quotes{Why not take the minimum value? [...]
 I know how to compute them [layers], but I don't know why we compute them.} Even though it is still an open question why CNNs work so well for various applications \cite{guRecentAdvancesConvolutional2018, zhangUnderstandingDeepLearning2017a}, there are some commonly accepted ``intuitions'' of how different layers help this model class succeed.
 We briefly explain them in the tutorial article: for example, ReLU function is used to introduce non-linearty in the model.
 However, we believe it is worth designing visualizations that help users to learn about these concepts.
 For example, allowing users to change the ReLU activation function to a linear function, and then visualizing the new model predictions may help users gain understanding of \textit{why} non-linear activation functions are needed in CNNs.